-There are times in an animal's life when calorie needs outweigh calorie intake.
+There are times in an animal’s life when calorie needs outweigh calorie intake.
 This is when they call on tissue reserves for needed energy, protein and vitamins.
-Moms giving birth, the neonates, hunters, athletes, and workers all require an increase in calories and vitamins.
+Moms giving birth, a low energy puppy or kitten, hunting dogs, athletes, and working dogs all require an increase in calories and vitamins.

 Extra Calories for Dogs Giving Birth

 Giving birth is hard work, and some dog moms, especially smaller dogs or cats, get worn out.
 With the nausea of labor and cramping, moms seldom eat during this time.
-We usually manage gestation well with prenatal vitamins but fall short at birthing.
-The calorie demands of the babies are still pulling on mom's stores, plus mom has doubled her need for energy and calcium because of labor and milking.
+We usually manage gestation well with prenatal vitamins for dogs and cats such as Breeder’s Edge Oxy Mate but fall short at birthing.
+The calorie demands of the babies are still pulling on mom’s stores, plus mom has doubled her need for energy and calcium because of labor and nursing.

 Calcium and energy are her two biggest needs.
 Most manage calcium well, but some fall short on the easiest assistance to mom, which is energy.
 Large dogs have large stores of energy, but tiny moms and queens have to draw on reserves to get through birth.
 Getting energy into mom several times during labor keeps the process of breaking down fat for energy efficient and catches the glucose demand up between babies.